deshartman/AgentPay/module/README.md

 This can be done with any server, or for convenience, deploy the server using twilio Functions, pasting the code below into Functions and setting the Environment variables.

+The middleware server functions can be found here: https://github.com/deshartman/AgentPay as a reference.

 ### Server: Using Twilio Functions

-1. Create an API Key/secret to use with the services.
+1. Create an API Key/Secret to use with the services.
 Update the server "agent-pay-server/.env" with details.

 2. Create a Twilio Sync Service and update PAY_SYNC_SERVICE_SID in "agent-pay-server/.env"

 3. Create a new Pay connector and note the name of the connector.
 Update PAY_CONNECTOR in "agent-pay-server/.env"

 4. Deploy the Server side with "twilio serverless:deploy".
-Use the Functions URL for the Merchant Server URL in PayClient.
+Use the Functions base URL for the Merchant Server URL in PayClient.
+   Typically MerchantServerUrl = 'https://' + context.DOMAIN_NAME + 'getConfig'